Minut Srca Mog Tour: Background

+Production

+The visual aspect of the concert was supported by more than 400 m2 of LED screens, over 300 light bodies and more than 500 thousand Watts of sound.
+Lasers, fireworks and animation were present for all songs.
+Miloš Šarovoć served as the tour's main director.
+During a press release after her concert in Zadar on 9 March 2024,Rozga revealed that the tour was the most expensive show ever produced by a Croatian artist.

 Announcement and promotion

 On 20 May 2022, Jelena Rozga appeared at narodni radio's Living Room acoustic where she performed a medley of her songs and gave a short interview during which she first announced an upcoming tour.
 She revealed that the tour would begin with a first concert at the Zagreb Arena in Zagreb, Croatia on 17 December 2022.
 Additionally, she also mentioned the release of a new single shortly prior to her performance at the Fusion World Music Festival on 19 July 2022.
 During a later interview, Rozga revealed that the second concert of the tour held at the Spaladium Arena in her hometown Split, held twelve years after her first sold-out concert at the same venue, will be "a spectacle" which will feature "the best team, the best lighting show, the best sound system, with a genial stage, dancers and instrumentalists".

 A concert in Belgrade, Serbia was announced in September and is scheduled to take place on 7 April 2023.
 In an interview on 3 November 2022, Rozga revealed that the show marks the biggest "production show" in her career.
-She also revealed that the choreography will be arranged by Žiga Sotlar.
+She also revealed that the choreography was arranged by Žiga Sotlar.
+Additionally, Rozga implemented many of the ballet dance move she learnt during her childhood ballet classes.
 The tour was also announced to visit other major cities in other Balkan countries, such as Skopje in North Macedonia, Sarajevo in Bosnia and Herzegovina and Ljubljana in Slovenia.

 Although it was initially titled the Rozga Tour, following the release of the album Minut Srca Mog, the tour was renamed to the Minut Srca Mog Tour.
+During a press conference after her concert in Novi Sad, Rozga revealed that she purposefully decided to give one concert per city, while she could also do several at a stop.